• Skip to primary navigation

 Does it Provide Citizenship if you Qualify?

-No. Unlike the Adoptee Citizenship Act, qualifying for the registry does not provide U.S. citizenship.
+No. Unlike legislation such as the Adoptee Citizenship Act, qualifying for the registry does not provide U.S. citizenship.
 Rather, it allows a person to become a legal permanent resident.
 The person can later apply for naturalization three to five years after becoming a legal permanent resident.
 Automatic citizenship, however, may be possible if an intercountry adoptee becomes a legal permanent resident first, before the enactment and effective date of the Adoptee Citizenship Act (presuming it is enacted).

-Gregory D. Luce
+About Gregory D. Luce

-I am a Minnesota lawyer, DC-born adoptee, and the founder of Adoptee Rights Law Center PLLC.
-I've been practicing law in Minnesota state and federal courts since 1993.
+I am a Minnesota lawyer, born and adopted in the District of Columbia, and the founder of Adoptee Rights Law Center PLLC.
+I've been practicing law in Minnesota state and federal courts since 1993, and have been the executive director of Adoptees United Inc. since 2021.
 I also have a sense of humor.

 Get Involved with Adoptees United Inc.